-For most of her 26 years as a faculty member in the Faculty of Mathematics, Campbell has focused her research on building and analyzing mathematical models within the neural system.
+For most of her 26 years as a professor at the Department of Applied Mathematics, Sue Ann Campbell has focused her research on building and analyzing mathematical models within the neural system.
 “Using a blend of physics and mathematics to model time delays in the brain, we can begin to understand how these delays affect different behaviours,” she explained.

 According to Campbell, rare moments of discovery in research make her efforts worthwhile.
 “It’s incredibly rewarding to analyze and predict behaviour, then watch these predictions actually play out in the real world,” she shared.
 Campbell’s research has practical implications for neurological conditions like childhood absence epilepsy, which she and her lab have studied to determine the impact of time delays on the disorder at different stages of development.